High School Innovation Curriculum

 Every student enrolled in a mathematics course must have a TI-84 graphing calculator.
 No other models will be used or supported by the Department.
 Note: No calculator that has CAS (Computer Algebra System) capabilities, including but not limited to the TI-89 and TI-Nspire CAS, may be used for departmental exams.

-- AP Calculus AB
+- MATH 475: Advanced Calculus AB (AP option)

 Prerequisite: Pre-Algebra or equivalent